Bill Bennett

 Junior support worker

 Jay is originally from Vancouver, BC.
-She is Metis (Tlingit).
-Her parents are Nicole Aubichon and Scott Ward.
+They are Metis (Tlingit).
+Their parents are Nicole Aubichon and Scott Ward.

-Before she joined YFNED, she worked in retail, at the rec centre, and the Humane Society Yukon.
+Before they joined YFNED, they worked in retail, at the rec centre, and the Humane Society Yukon.

 YFNED provides the opportunity to be a role model and positive outlet for First Nations Youth.

-Outside of work she enjoys art, writing and hiking with her dog.
+Outside of work they enjoy art, writing and hiking with their dog.

 Torin Haslam